Raphael-Boichot/The-TinyGB-Printer/README.md

 - [Photo!](https://github.com/untoxa/gb-photo) standard printing (normal speed and double speed) is the only mode supported to date.
 Fast Printing and Transfer modes are only supported by the [Pico GB Printer](https://github.com/untoxa/pico-gb-printer), a very good dedicated printer emulator.
 Fast printing is much too fast for this Arduino derived emulator (we gave up trying to support it after many tests, it requires PIO or deep code modifications) while Transfer is a special protocol not implemented here (with the same issues than Fast printing anyway).
 - Printing with Hamster Club (what a stupid game !) may crash without any reason but very rarely.
 Just print again and it will be fine.
 - The break command (pressing B while printing to abort) is only minimally supported and may lead to glitches in the next image to print (or no image at all).
 Just reboot after an abort and everything will be fine (same after an incidental cable connection loss by the way, better to reboot to restart from fresh state).
+- The device does not keep track of date/time, it's normal.
-- As better is the ennemy of good, as there is a 99% chance that you will never have to face these issues (who plays Hamster Club on Earth right now apart me ?), they will probably stay like this in the future.
+- As better is the ennemy of good, as there is a 99% chance that these issues are not issues for you (who plays Hamster Club on Earth right now apart me ?), they will probably stay like this in the future.

 ## Kind warning
 The code and current design come as it.
 If you're not happy with the current hardware, the PCB EasyEDA design or the Arduino IDE, create your own, the licence allows it !
 Pull request with tested and working improvements are of course still welcomed.
 Feel free to design and share a 3D printed case, I won't make one.